Vishnunkumar/clipcrop/README.md

 ## Clip Crop

-Extract sections of images from your image by using OpenAI's CLIP and Facebooks Detr implemented on HuggingFace Transformers
+Extract sections of images from your image by using OpenAI's CLIP and Facebooks Detr implemented on HuggingFace Transformers (Inspired from [@vijishmadhavan](https://github.com/vijishmadhavan/Crop-CLIP/))

 ### Implementation